ThasianX/SpotifyRadar/README.md

 ### Installing

-Since Spotify has strict limits on API calls and the app is currently using my API keys, you may want to create a [spotify application](https://developer.spotify.com/dashboard/applications) and save your clientId and clientSecret to `SpotifyDaily_iOS/Services/Configuration.swift` for best experience.
+Create a [spotify application](https://developer.spotify.com/dashboard/applications) and save your clientId and clientSecret to `SpotifyDaily_iOS/Services/Configuration.swift`.
 Of course, when you make a PR, don't include `Configuration.swift` in it.

 ```
 Open xcworkspace and run